nathanganser/swiss-invoice-qr-code-api/README.md

 - `uuid` (string): An optional id of the file.
 Will be generated randomly if not specified.
 - `file_name` (string): The name of the file.
 Defaults to invoice.pdf.
 - `logo_url` (string): A URL to the logo of the business who issued the invoice.
 Defaults to the Magic Heidi logo if not specified.
+- `description` (string): An additional text field (to add additional information such a payment deadlines, payment conditions and more.
+The text will appear below the invoice items table.
+- `qr_reference` (string): To add a payment reference to the payment QR slip.
+Generally used to allow for an easy payment identification by accounting software.

 ### Optional VAT Parameters